· 4 min read

 • Data Interpretation: Analyze a graph showing A&E wait times at University Hospital Southampton (UHS), which hit 12+ hours for 30% of patients in 2023.

-Panel Interview: 2 faculty + 1 NHS clinician grill you for 20 minutes on:
+• Panel interview: 2 faculty + 1 NHS clinician for 20 minutes, probing:

 • Academic gaps (“Your chemistry grade dipped in Year 12.
 Explain.”)